BC PNP Entrepreneur Immigration

 BC PNP Entrepreneur Immigration Registration Scoring

 A registration is not an application, but rather an expression of the candidate's interest in applying to the BC PNP Entrepreneur Immigration Stream.
 The program's registration scoring is based on self-declared and business concept factors.
 Candidates must meet the minimum scores for each factor to enter the selection pool.
 The total score will determine whether or not a candidate may receive an Invitation to Apply under the BC PNP Entrepreneur Immigration Stream.

 The maximum score available is 200.

-Candidates will receive points based on their business ownership and/or senior management work experience.
+Entrepreneur Immigration candidates may claim points for their business ownership and/or senior management work experience.

-The maximum score available for this section is 24.
-Candidates must score at least eight points to meet the minimum requirements for this section.
+The maximum score available for this section is 20.
+Candidates must score at least 8 points to meet the minimum requirements for this section.

 |12 to 24 months||4|

 |37 to 48 months||12|

 |49 to 60 months||15|